 On January 19, 2018, the Company announced the sale of the Liberty Life Assurance Company of Boston ("LLAC"), which provides group disability, group life, individual life and annuity products, to Lincoln Financial Group.
 The transaction closed on May 1, 2018 resulting in a gain of approximately \$412.
-Accordingly, the results of LLAC have been classified as discontinued operations in the consolidated statements of income.
+Accordingly, for the three months ended March 31, 2019, the results of LLAC have been classified as discontinued operations in the consolidated statements of income.